Choosing gratitude in difficult times

 Saying thank you is an easy way to show friends and loved ones how much we value them and reinforce the bonds that link us together.
 Studies indicate couples who express gratitude and appreciation for their partners are more adaptable to change and more positive in general.

-Expressing gratitude and appreciation has also been linked to higher levels of oxytocin, a neuropeptide thought to positively affect pro-social behaviours such as trust, generosity and affection (all very welcome in any relationship).
+Expressing gratitude and appreciation has also been linked to higher levels of oxytocin, a neuropeptide thought to positively affect pro-social behaviors such as trust, generosity and affection (all very welcome in any relationship).

 4) Gratitude requires practice.